dmd-program/dmd-100/calendar.md

   * Calendar
   * Lesson 5 Topics
   * Chapter 14 from Design and Truth by Robert Grudin
+  * Chapter 15 from Design and Truth by Robert Grudin
 * Listening
   * Podcast:
 * Activities